cerus/RealCerus/README.md

 My name is Maximilian and I'm a software developer from Germany.
 I mainly work with Java in combination with Minecraft.

-I currently work for the german Minecraft server HorstBlocks.
-I absolutely love creating content that can be enjoyed by others and Minecraft is the perfect environment for my skills and creativity.
+I currently work as a freelancer.

 <br>